jgaa/mkres/README.md

 - C++20 compatible compiler.
 Tested with g++-13 and clang++-17.
 - zlib if compression is enabled (CMake option).
 - Boost library (program_options).
 The generated code does not require libboost.
+- Google Test if you compile with testing enabled (CMake option)

 ## Usage:
 ```